 Visit Gig Harbor

 The quaint waterfront at nearby Gig Harbor made a great little side trip that allowed us to meet up with a friend who moved recently to the area.
-Less than half-hour drives away, we cross over the Tacoma Narrows Bridge.
+Less than a half-hour drive away, we crossed over the Tacoma Narrows Bridge.
 We enjoyed lunch at the popular Tides Tavern on the waterfront, stopped in at the shops down Harborview Drive (especially liked Imagine Great Things and Tickled Pink), and stopped in at Heritage Distilling Company’s Tasting Room.

 Beyond Just a Weekend in Tacoma